DaryaShyroka/russian-to-english-stt/Project Proposal.md

 - What ``deep learning of NLP (DL-NLP)`` methods will you employ?
 For example, will you do ``text classification with BERT?``, ``MT with attention-based BiLSTMs``, ``language generation with transformers``, etc.?
 - ``Framework`` you will use.
 Note: You *must* use PyTorch.
 Identify any ``existing codebase`` you can start off with.
 Provide links.

 We will be using Google Colab as well as Jupyter notebooks on our personal computers.
-We will use Wav2Vec2 and OpenSLR for ASR.
+We will use Wav2Vec2 for ASR.
 We will use the PyTorch framework.

 ### *Previous Works (minimal):*
 - Refer to one or more projects that people have carried out that may be somewhat relevant to your project.
 This will later be expanded to some form of ``literature review``.
 For the sake of the proposal, this can be very brief.
 You are encouraged to refer to previous work here as a way to alert you to benefiting from existing projects.
 Provide links to any such projects.